-Over time, the worth of a property will fluctuate up and down.
+Over time, the worth of a property will go up and down.

 But, in real estate there is always a certain amount of risk.

-When your house appreciates you have a larger asset to borrow against, and you make a larger profit when you sell.
+When your property appreciates you have a greater asset to borrow against, and you'll generate a larger profit when you sell.

-Property values in Edmond change for many different reasons, so how will you know what you're buying today won't depreciate the day after you close?
+Property values in Edmond go up and down for various reasons, so how can you be sure what you're buying this year won't depreciate the day after you close?

-It's critical that you pick an agent in Edmond who understands the factors that drive local prices.
+It's imperative that you go with a real estate agent in Edmond who knows the factors that drive local prices.

-Many assume that the economy is the most important factor impacting real estate appreciation.
+The economy is thought to be the number one factor impacting real estate appreciation.

-Location in a community - Convenient access to schools, employment and amenities like shopping, restaurants and entertainment is important to a lot of us and will greatly influence home values.
+Access to services - Being close to schools, jobs and amenities like shopping, restaurants and entertainment is important to a lot of buyers and will greatly influence home values.

-Appreciation history - Have house prices increased or decreased over the past 5-10 years?
-Is the area thought of as desirable because of its location or affordability?
+Appreciation history - Have house prices gone up or down over the past 5 to 10 years?
+Is the neighborhood thought to be desirable because of its location or affordability?

-The local economy - Are local companies hiring?
-Have businesses moved into or away from an area?
-Is there a fair blend of work in an area, or does it rely upon just one industry?
-Is the mix of commercial and residential development changing?
+Economic factors - Have businesses moved into or away from an area?
+Are local companies hiring?
+Is there a nice mix of work in an area, or does it count on just one industry?